-For 2014, individual objectives represented 20% of the total potential achievement toward the incentive bonuses of the Chief Executive Officer and the Chief Operating Officer, and were based on the financial performance of the Cable segment.
+For 2015, individual objectives represented 20% of the total potential achievement toward the incentive bonuses of the Chief Executive Officer and Chief Operating Officer, and were based on the financial performance of the Cable segment.
 The performance of the Cable segment was measured against thresholds of operating income before depreciation and amortization, which the Board of Directors viewed as an important performance measure of these operations.
-The targets were a minimum of approximately \$13.6 million (below which no bonus would be earned on this component), a goal of approximately \$14.8 million (which represented 100% achievement toward this component) and a high of approximately \$15.4 million (which represented 150% achievement, and beyond which no additional bonus would be earned on this component).
+The targets were a minimum of approximately \$20.2 million (below which no bonus would be earned on this component), a goal of approximately \$22.0 million (which represented 100% achievement toward this component) and a high of approximately \$22.8 million (which represented 150% achievement, and beyond which no additional bonus would be earned on this component).

-The actual performance of the Cable segment exceeded the minimum threshold, and resulted in an 82% achievement for this component for the Chief Executive Officer and Chief Operating Officer.
+The actual performance of the Cable segment exceeded the maximum threshold, and resulted in a 150% achievement for this component for the Chief Executive Officer and Chief Operating Officer.

-The Chief Financial Officer's individual objective represented 20% of the total potential achievement toward her incentive bonus and was based upon achievements related to development of various business intelligence systems and reports and expense reductions from improvements in the Company's systems of internal controls and its documentation.
-As a result of partial progress toward the business intelligence objective and less than targeted expense reduction from improvements in internal controls, the Chief Financial Officer achieved a weighted performance of 38% of her individual goal.
+The Chief Financial Officer's individual objective represented 20% of the total potential achievement toward her incentive bonus and was based upon achievements related to support of the company's acquisition efforts and improvements in the Company's internal controls and processes, which were weighted 80% and 20% respectively.
+As a result of exceeding expectations in the support of the company's acquisition efforts, and less than targeted improvements in internal controls and processes, the Chief Financial Officer achieved a weighted performance of 112% of her individual goal.

-For 2014, individual objectives represented 80% of the total potential achievement toward the incentive bonuses of the Vice President-Wireless and the Vice President-Cable, and were based upon achievements related to financial results and customer growth, which were equally weighted, for their respective segments in 2014 relative to the 2014 budget.
-The financial targets are based on 2014 OIBDA with achievement levels relative to budget of 92%, 96%, 100% and 104% tied to corresponding payout levels of 0%, 50%, 100% and 150%, respectively.
-The customer growth targets are the same as the Wireless and Cable segment sales objectives used for the overall company results, with achievement levels relative to budget of 90%, 95%, 100% and 110% tied to corresponding payout levels of 0%, 50%, 100% respectively.
-The Vice President-Wireless and the Vice President-Cable achieved a weighted performance of 120% and 150%, respectively of their individual goals.
+For 2015, individual objectives represented 80% of the total potential achievement toward the incentive bonuses of the Senior Vice President-Marketing and Sales, and Senior Vice President-Engineering and Network Planning.
+The individual objectives were based upon achievements related to financial results and to customer and sales growth, which were equally weighted, for the PCS segment and the Wireline segment, respectively.
+The financial targets are based on 2015 OIBDA with achievement levels relative to budget of 92%, 96%, 100% and 104% tied to corresponding payout levels of 0%, 50%, 100% and 150%, respectively.
+The customer growth target for the Senior Vice President-Marketing and Sales was the same as the Wireless segment sales objectives used for the overall company results.
+The sales growth target for the Senior Vice President-Engineering and Network Planning was based on budgeted revenues from new fiber sales contracts.
+For both executives, achievement levels relative to budget of 92%, 96%, 100% and 104% were tied to corresponding payout levels of 0%, 50%, 100% and 150% respectively.
+The Senior Vice President-Marketing and Sales, and Senior Vice President-Engineering and Network Planning both achieved a weighted performance of 150% of their individual goals.

-Based on these assessments and results the Chief Executive Officer, the Chief Operating Officer, the Chief Financial Officer, the Vice President-Wireless and the Vice President-Cable, achieved 82%, 82%, 38%, 120% and 150% of target, respectively, for their personal objectives.
-Along with the combined performance on the company-wide objectives, the Chief Executive Officer, the Chief Operating Officer, the Chief Financial Officer, the Vice President-Wireless and the Vice President-Cable achieved 132%, 132%, 120%, 122%, and 146%, respectively, of their total targeted bonus.
+Based on these assessments and results the Chief Executive Officer, Chief Operating Officer, Chief Financial Officer, Senior Vice President-Marketing and Sales, and Senior Vice President-Engineering and Network Planning, achieved 150%, 150%, 112%, 150% and 150% of target, respectively, for their personal objectives.
+Along with the combined performance on the company-wide objectives, the Chief Executive Officer, Chief Operating Officer, Chief Financial Officer, Senior Vice President-Marketing and Sales, and Senior Vice President-Engineering and Network Planning achieved 143%, 143%, 127%, 150%, and 150%, respectively, of their total targeted bonus.